 Instructions

-- Heat vegetable oil in a large skillet over high heat.
-Cook sliced squash in 2 batches, until it starts to soften.
+- Heat the vegetable oil in a large skillet over high heat.
+Cook the sliced squash and onion in 2 batches, until it starts to soften.
 This will take about 5 minutes per batch.
 The ideal texture is slightly soft, but not falling apart.

-- In a small bowl, combine egg, whole milk, melted butter, sour cream, Kosher salt, ground pepper, garlic powder and ½ cup shredded cheddar cheese.
+- In a small bowl, whisk together the egg, whole milk, melted butter, sour cream, salt, pepper, garlic powder and ½ cup of the cheese.

-- Top squash casserole with crushed crackers, remaining ½ cup shredded cheddar cheese and dried parsley.
+- Top the squash casserole with crushed crackers, remaining ½ cup shredded cheddar cheese and dried parsley.

 - Bake, uncovered, for 20-25 minutes until cheese has melted and top is bubbly and brown.